Shane32/GraphQL.AspNetCore3/migration.md

 have default implementations in the base class.
 Additional arguments were added to the constructor to accomodate this change.

+`AuthorizationVisitor.Authorize` has been renamed to `IsAuthenticated`.

+`AuthorizationVisitor.AuthorizeRole` has been renamed to `IsInRole`.

+`AuthorizationVisitor.AuthorizePolicy` has been renamed to `Authorize`.

 ## 3.0.0

 Supports building user contexts after authentication has occurred for WebSocket